North Dakota Badlands Horse

 What Does NDBH DO?

-Registration - With the collected DNA, NDBH is able to confirm the sire of each horse removed from the park so that buyers can be sure of the parents of their horses.
-If a buyer wishes, for a small fee, NDBH will register a horse and provide a certificate with a five generation pedigree and the Texas A&M Ancestral DNA.
+Registration - If DNA has been collected and shared with us, NDBH is able to confirm the sire of each horse removed from the park so that buyers can be sure of the parents of their horses.
+If a buyer wishes, for a small fee, NDBH will register a horse and provide a certificate with a five generation pedigree and the Texas A&M Ancestral DNA if available.
 Along with registration, a horse removed from TRNP may now receive the 'Arrowhead TR" freeze brand, forever connecting it with its homeland.

-Volunteer - NDBH supports and actively participates in wild horse projects in the park.
+Volunteer - NDBH supports active participation in wild horse projects in the park.
 We attend horse expos and other horse related events in ND and surrounding states, bringing horses that were captured wild in the park to show their intelligence, trainability, and good temperaments.
 We have a board of people who work tirelessly to promote and advocate for the horses through social media and events.
-In addition, we appreciate the help of non board members as well.
+We appreciate the help of non board members as well.

 Education - Through events and media outlets we visit with people from all over the country and world, promoting the horses, telling of their history and value, so that horses removed from the park can find great homes.
 On our web page we share informative herd related articles from Theodore Roosevelt National Park, Colorado State University, and other researchers.